 How Can I Prevent the Appearance of Rosacea?

 Many skincare products that use strong ingredients such as retinol, astringents, essential oils, strong acids, and high concentrations of vitamin C can also cause rosacea flare ups.
 Even some hair sprays, especially those containing alcohol, witch hazel, or fragrance are also secret triggers.

-Wearing a daily SPF will help to protect your skin from the sun, keeping redness at ease.
-Vitamin E is also a great option, as it is a natural anti-inflammatory and will help repair damaged skin.
-You should also look to your diet to manage flare ups, because as mentioned, gut health is a large contributor to the skin’s appearance.
+- Look to your diet to manage flare ups, because as mentioned, gut health is a large contributor to the skin’s appearance.
 Limit your intake of alcohol, spicy foods, and processed foods/sugars.

 There are also many beauty and skincare products dedicated to reducing the appearance of rosacea.
 Because rosacea is an inflammatory skin condition, you should look for products that are formulated with gentle, soothing ingredients that aim to reduce skin inflammation.
 Below are a few products I recommend:

 This product was specially made for skin that shows visible signs of rosacea.
 With its soothing ingredients such as white tea leaf extract and niacinamide, this product helps soothe inflammation, calm rashes, and reduces redness.

 This serum formulated with Sweet Almond Oil, Purslane, and Vitamin E (among other ingredients), helps to rebalance and calm irritated skin, and helps reduce redness and burning.
 It also strengthens the skin’s natural defense.